-Over two and half years later, only three of the 16 promised hubs are now operational - one adult hub in Dublin as well as hubs in both Dublin and Cork for children and adolescents.
+Yes, as of August 2020, only three of the 16 promised hubs were operational - one adult hub in Dublin as well as hubs in both Dublin and Cork for children and adolescents.

 Those campaigning for better treatment say that parents living in regions not covered by these teams have reported a wait of up to 18 months for their child to be seen, even in cases classed as urgent.
 In contrast, in covered areas almost 95% are assessed and 91% begin treatment within eight weeks.
 This postcode lottery has left some contemplating moving house to access treatment sooner.

 This is a growing problem with hospital admissions of young people under 18 years of age for an eating disorder increasing by almost 65% in the space of one year in 2019, with girls and young women making up the vast majority (96%) of patients.
 Over 70% of admissions for eating disorders were by adults the same year, with women accounting for 84% of these.

 So what is delaying the implementation of these services and what is the knock-on impact on people with eating disorders?

 Through Freedom of Information (FOI) requests and extensive research, we want to investigate the progress of the national clinical programme for eating disorders and what is causing delays in its implementation.

 We want to find out the impact that lack of services, particularly in regions without specialist teams, is having on people with eating disorders.

 With some experts concerned about the extra challenges the coronavirus pandemic has presented to people with eating disorders, we plan to talk to those affected about how they are coping with the Covid-19 crisis and if sufficient supports are available.

 Have you any information that you think would help this investigation?
 Contact us at [email protected]